 - Biopsy-proven chronic glomerulonephritis.

-CKD is usually asymptomatic and often unrecognised because there are no specific symptoms, and it is often not diagnosed, or diagnosed at an advanced stage.
+Chronic kidney disease is usually asymptomatic and often unrecognised because there are no specific symptoms, and it is often not diagnosed, or is diagnosed at an advanced stage.

 - It may be discovered by chance following a routine blood or urine test.